nachoaz/Data_Structures/Arrays/README.md

 cost of insertion is big but the average time cost for insertion is constant since resizing is infrequent.

+Some languages --such as Python and Java-- provide a Dynamic Array object (`list` and `ArrayList`, respectively) that takes care of dynamically resizing the underlying array.
+(Think of it as a wrapper.)

 Time Complexity of Operations
 -----------------------------
 ### Access